Colm3na/polkastats-v3/INSTALL.md

 # PolkaStats setup

-Reference instructions to install the complete PolkaStats platform (frontend, backend and all required software) in Ubuntu 18.04.
+Instructions to install PolkaStats platform (frontend, backend and all dependencies) in Ubuntu 18.04.

 NOTE: Run following commands as root user.